ARMmbed/mbed-os-example-mesh-minimal/README.md

 # Example mesh application for mbed OS

 This application is the simplest one to utilize our mesh networking stack.
-It just joins the unsecure *6LoWPAN-ND* network.
+It just joins your device to the unsecure *6LoWPAN-ND* network.

 ## Setup